tamarit/edd/README.md

           false -> [H1 | merge([H2 | T1], T2, Comp)];
           true -> [H1 | merge(T1, [H2 | T2], Comp)]
         end.

+After the debugger finds the wrong function, it can follow the debugging session inside this function to find the the part of the function that is causing the erroneous behavior.
+In the 'merge.erl' example, the session continues as follows:

+    Do you want to follow the debugging session inside this function? [y/n]: y For the case expression:
+    case Comp(H1, H2) of
+      false -> [H1 | merge([H2 | T1], T2, Comp)];
+      true -> [H1 | merge(T1, [H2 | T2], Comp)]
+    end
+    Is there anything incorrect?
+    1.- The context:
+            Comp = fun merge:comp/2
+            H1 = b
+            H2 = a
+            T1 = []
+            T2 = []
+    2.- The argument value: false.
+    3.- Enter in the first clause.
+    4.- The final value: [b,a].
+    5.- Nothing.
+    [1/2/3/4/5/d/s/u/a]?
+4

+    This is the reason for the error:
+    Value [b,a] for the final expression [H1 | merge([H2 | T1], T2, Comp)] (Line 27) is not correct.

+In this second step of debuggind, the debugger will not ask about function/fun applications but about the evaluation of different constructions like guards, case/if expressions, bindings, etc.

 Options for edd
 ---------------